 The platform works on the assumption that the access tokens you provide are not used outside of your Facebook Pages managed source, in order to efficiently schedule requests within Facebook's rate limit and ensure an unintterupted flow of data.

 Note that we use v2.x of the Graph API to access data from Facebook.
 As of v2.0 of the Graph API IDs for users are now app-scoped.
 If you use multiple tokens from different apps for your managed source you will may see inconsistencies due to this change in ID scoping.
 You can read more detail on our community site.

 A running source will ingest data from the Facebook API.
 Data arrives as interactions in the platform which you are able to filter against.

 You can use any of the Facebook Pages targets for your filter conditions.

 Each Facebook Page interaction contains information about the Facebook object that represents some action, a Facebook link to that object, object type identifier, and the text of the accompanying message, if it exists.

-If an interaction refers to a Facebook comment or like, then it will carry additional information to associate it with the Facebook post that was commented on or liked, such as post id, link, message text, and type.
+If an interaction refers to engagements on a Facebook post (such as a comment), then it will carry additional information to associate it with the Facebook post that was engaged with, such as post id, link, message text, and type.

 Initially, the output will contain up to seven days' worth of data, then data will be delivered as it is received from the source.